hzeller/rpi-rgb-led-matrix/utils/README.md

 # with 16.6ms frame time (=60Hz) and write to a raw animation stream
 # animation-out.stream (beware, uncompressed, uses lots of disk).
 # Note:
-#  o We have to supply all the options (rows, chain, parallel,
+#  o We have to supply all the options (rows, chain, parallel, hardware-mapping,
-#    hardware-mapping etc), that we would supply to the real viewer later.
+#    rotation etc), that we would supply to the real viewer later.
 #  o We don't need to be root, as we don't write to the matrix
 ./led-image-viewer --led-rows=32 --led-chain=4 --led-parallel=3 -w0.016667 *.png -Oanimation-out.stream